Our Storytellers

 Learn more about Andy Offutt Irwin

-Learn more about Charlotte Blake Alston
+Learn more about Donald Davis

-Learn more about Dovie Thomason
+Learn more about Milbre Burch

-Learn more about Michael Reno Harrell
+Learn more about Sheila Arnold

 Bil Lepp is an award-winning storyteller, author, and recording artist.
 He’s the host of the History Channel’s Man Vs History series, the occasional host of NPR’s internationally syndicated Mountain Stage, and a contributing columnist to the West Virginia Gazette-Mail.
 Bil’s humorous, family friendly tall-tales and stories have earned the appreciation of listeners of all ages and from all walks of life.
 Though a five time champion of the WV Liars’s Contest, Lepp’s stories often contain morsels of truth which present universal themes in clever and witty ways.
 Audiences all across the country, from grade schools to corporate execs to the Comedy Central’s Hudson stage, have been delighted by Bil’s mirthful tales and delightful insights into everyday life.
 Bil’s books and audio collections have won awards including the PEN Steven Kroll Award for Children’s Book Writing, Parents’ Choice Gold awards, and awards from the National Parenting Publications Assoc., and the Public Library Assoc.
 He is also the recipient of the Vandalia Award, West Virginia’s highest folk honor.